hca-admin/hcawebsite/_pages/small-business-resources-2.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Need the best personal credit monitoring and reporting.
 IdentityIQ is one of the best around.
 We have worked out a deal with them to provide you with not only a 7-day trial for just $1, but also a monthly rate that is discounted from their standard fees.
 This is for Hill Capital Advisor clients only!
-To take advantage of this deal, check it out.  <strong>IdentityIQ – 7-day, $1 Trial – <a href="https://www.identityiq.com/sc-securemax.aspx?offercode=431253TD">Link</a></strong></p>
+To take advantage of this deal, check it out.  <strong>IdentityIQ – 7-day, $1 Trial – <a href="https://www.identityiq.com/sc-securemax.aspx?offercode=431253TD" target="_blank" rel="noreferrer noopener">Link</a></strong></p>
 <!-- /wp:paragraph -->